 - A template spectrum for the Sun, absolutely calibrated to represent flux density at 1 AU, and at a spectral resolution high enough to support modeling for the high-resolution gratings of NIRSpec and for the MIRI MRS is under development.

 - Template spectra for the giant planets (disk-integrated) are also under development.

-- A community-based effort to create template spectra for a range of spectral classes and/or iconic examples of asteroids and TNOs will be explored at various community forums.
+- A community-based effort to create template spectra for a range of spectral classes and/or representative examples of asteroids and TNOs will be explored at various community forums.

 One or more of these template spectra may be implemented instead as a library of spectra users can share external to the ETC, and then upload rather than residing within the ETC as true template spectra.
-As these materials become completed observers can find additional information here, and should look for announcements on solar system community forums such as the DPS and PEN newsletters.
+As these materials are completed, observers can find additional information on this page, and should look for announcements on solar system community forums such as the DPS and PEN newsletters.

-The engine driving ETC calculations, along with necessary throughput curves for imaging and spectral performance data, and a library of monochromatic PSF models, are available to the community as the Pandeia Python package, which can be installed from here (Pontoppidan et al., 2016).
+The engine driving ETC calculations, along with necessary throughput curves for imaging and spectral performance data and a library of monochromatic PSF models, are available to the community as the Pandeia Python package, which can be installed by following the instructions here (Pontoppidan et al., 2016).
 As with template spectra, a community-based effort to develop an interface to Pandeia that can serve the needs of the solar system science community will be discussed at various community forums.

 Pontoppidan, K. M., Pickering, T. E., Laidler, V. G. et al., 2016, Proc.
 SPIE9910, Observatory Operations: Strategies, Processes, and Systems VI, 991016

 Pandeia: a multi-mission exposure time calculator for JWST and WFIRST